LSSTDESC/snmachine/CONTRIBUTING.md

 <a name="style"></a>
 ## Code Style

-Much of our code style follows the convention defined in [PEP8](https://pep8.org/).
+Much of our code style follows the convention defined in [PEP8](https://pep8.org/), with the exception in some cases of [`E501`](https://lintlyci.github.io/Flake8Rules/rules/E501.html)

 In addition, codebase guidelines outlined in the [LSST Developer Guide](https://developer.lsst.io/python/style.html) and in the [LSST DESC Coding Guidelines](https://confluence.slac.stanford.edu/display/LSSTDESC/Interim+LSST+DESC+Paper+Tracking?preview=/217813295/244908471/LSST%20DESC%20Coding%20Guidelines%20v1.1.pdf)